 Honda CMX 500cc.
 The Ultimate LAMS Custom Bobber.
-Offer Ends April 30th 2020
+Taking Orders for 2021

 The CMX is a progressive custom bobber that fuses tradition with ground breaking ideas and perspectives while offering ample scope for owner customization.